 Pain and Suffering

-Examples of pain and suffering include:
+Examples of pain or suffering include:

 - Mental anguish